By: Andrew Sterman

 Beef Bone Broth Recipe

-- Buy 3-5 pounds stock grass fed bones from here.
-Always seek organic or pasture raised meat products.
+- Buy 3-5 pounds stock grass-fed beef bones.
+Always seek organic or pasture-raised meat products.

 - Roast the bones on a baking sheet in a 350F oven for 20-30 minutes.

 - Meanwhile, roughly chop 1 leek, a few medium carrots and a few stalks of celery, toss them in the bottom of a stock pot with a tiny splash of olive oil and couple pinches of salt.

 - When the bones have browned a bit (they will also give off some fat that you don’t need to use), toss them into the stock pot, cover with water and bring to a simmer.